aspecsnz/crown-skins/README.md

 # How do I get paid?

 You can view all your transactions on the crown skins website.
-Once a client accepts the trade, the items are sent directly to the Trade URL in the ``config.js`` file
+Once a client accepts the trade, the transaction gets listed in the withdrawals page.
+You can withdraw 10 transactions at a time due to Steam trade size limits.